-- Our staff training mantra is “sunscreen, shoes tied, water, count your kids!”.
-We keep kids safe from the hazards of the sun, make sure they are safely dressed, hydrated, and closely supervised at all times, all day.
+- Our staff training mantra is “sunscreen, shoes tied, water, count your kids!”
+We keep kids safe from the hazards of the sun, make sure they are safely dressed, hydrated, and closely supervised at all times all day.

-- We operate in partnership with the City and County of San Diego, who have full-time, on-site administrative personnel to support our camp directors.
+- We operate in partnership with the City and County of San Diego who have full-time, on-site administrative personnel to support our camp directors.

 - We partner with parents and place a high priority on open, consistent communication.
 We invite two-way feedback at all times.

-- Although we are not designed as a “special needs” camp, we have the support of two professional child psychologists during the summer.
+- Although we are not designed as a “special needs” camp, we have the support of child psychologists during the summer.
 These additional resources allow us to design effective solutions for campers at all times.